School route training

 .

-Before you start practicing walking to school with your child, you should choose the right route.
-Don't choose the shortest route, but rather a route with less traffic and as few dangerous spots as possible.
-It's okay to take a little detour.
+Before you start practising walking to school with your child, you should choose the right route.
+Don't opt for the shortest route, but for a traffic-calmed route that has as few danger spots as possible.
+You can even take a small detour.
 The elementary school may even distribute school route maps to help you make your choice.
-Allow enough time for the walk to school right from the start.
-Your child should leave early enough so he or she doesn't have to rush to arrive on time.
-Convey to your child that he or she should always follow the agreed route and not take a dangerous shortcut on their own.
+Plan enough time for the walk to school right from the start.
+Your child should leave early enough so that they don't have to rush to arrive on time.
+Make sure your child understands that they should always stick to the agreed route and not take dangerous shortcuts on their own.

-The same applies to the way to school: practice makes perfect!
-Once you have found the optimal route, you should practice this route together with your daughter or son at an early stage.
-Preferably before your child starts school and at real times: in the morning in the morning and at noon or in the afternoon when your child will go home.
-This way, you can explain to your child where he or she needs to pay extra attention.
-Take time to do this and practice both ways regularly.
-With each repetition, your child will become more confident.
-Observe your child's behavior and let him or her lead the way more independently as time goes on.
-This will allow you to assess what your child can already do and how he or she is behaving.
-Also, let your child walk in the group when he or she sets off together with other children on the way to school in the future, because children are more often distracted in a group.
+The same applies to walking to school: practice makes perfect!
+Once you have found the best route, you should practise this route with your daughter or son at an early stage.
+Preferably before they start school and at real times: in the morning in the morning and at lunchtime or in the afternoon when your child goes home.
+This way you can explain to your child where they need to pay particular attention.
+Take the time to do this and practise regularly in both directions.
+Your child will become more confident with each repetition.
+Observe your child's behavior and allow them to lead the way more and more independently over time.
+This will allow you to assess what your child can already do and how they are behaving.
+Also allow your child to walk in a group if they are going to walk to school with other children in the future, as children are more often distracted in groups.

-Which sections of road traffic are to be paid special attention to?
+Which sections of road traffic should I pay particular attention to?

 These places in road traffic require special attention: